Risk Bounds for CART Classifiers under a Margin Condition: Concluding Remarks

 \section{Concluding Remarks}

-We have proven that CART provides convenient classifiers in terms of conditional risk under a margin condition.
-Nevertheless, as for the regression case, the properties of the growing procedure need to be analyzed to obtain full unconditional upper bounds.\\ The remarks made after Theorem \ref{thfin} on the size of the margin $h$ give some prospects for the application of CART in practice.
-These prospects may be for example \begin{itemize} \item using the slope heuristic (see for example \cite{BirMas01} \cite{ArlMas08}) to select a classifier among a collection, \item searching for a robust manner to determine if the margin assumption is fulfilled, permitting to use the blind selection by test sample. \end{itemize} Some track to estimate the margin $h$ if assumption {\bf MA(1a)} or {\bf MA(1b)} is fulfilled could be to use mixing procedures as boosting (see \cite{Brei98} \cite{FreSha97} for example).
-Hence this estimate could be used in the penalized criterion to help find the convenient temperature.
+We have proven that CART provides convenient classifiers in terms of conditional risk under the margin assumption {\bf MA(1)}.
+As for the regression case, the properties of the growing algorithm need to be analyzed to obtain full unconditional upper bounds.
+Results on the performance of theoretical procedures in which CART is viewed as a forward algorithm to approximate an ideal, but intractable, binary tree are given in \cite{GeyMar11}.
+Although they do not validate any concrete algorithm as done here, these results confirm that the penalty term used in penalized criterion \eqref{cartcrit} is well chosen under {\bf MA(1)}. \\

+\ni The remarks made after Theorem \ref{thfin} on the size of the margin $h$ enlarge our perspectives for the application of CART in practice.
+Among such perspective, we may \begin{itemize} \item use the slope heuristic (see for example \cite{ArlMas09}) to select a classifier among a collection, \item search for a robust manner to determine if the margin assumption is fulfilled, allowing to use the blind selection by test sample. \end{itemize} Some track to estimate the margin $h$ if assumption {\bf MA(1)} is fulfilled could be to use mixing procedures as boosting (see \cite{Brei98} \cite{FreSha97} for example).
+Hence, this estimate could be used in the penalized criterion to help find the convenient temperature.
 It could also give an idea of the difficulty to classify the considered data and henceforth to help choose the most adapted classification method.